-- name the asset filename or URL

-- asset_hash asset hash (optional)

-- algorithm hash algorithm (optional, defaults to avocado.utils.asset.
-DEFAULT_HASH_ALGORITHM)

-- locations list of URLs from where the asset can be fetched (optional)

-- expire time for the asset to expire

-Raises EnvironmentError - When it fails to fetch the asset
+- name the asset filename or URL - asset_hash asset hash (optional) - algorithm hash algorithm (optional, defaults to avocado.utils.asset.
+DEFAULT_HASH_ALGORITHM) - locations list of URLs from where the asset can be fetched (optional) - expire time for the asset to expire - find_only When True, fetch_asset only looks for the asset in the cache, avoiding the download/move action.
+Defaults to False. - cancel_on_missing whether the test should be canceled if the asset was not found in the cache or if fetch could not add the asset to the cache.
+Defaults to False.